aufziehvogel/ansible-roles/pidar-nginx/README.md

 - `pidar_mail_user`: The user that should be used to login to SMTP
 - `pidar_mail_password`: The password that should be used to login to SMTP
 - `pidar_mail_sender`: The mail address that should be used to send mails
+- `pidar_email_healthchecks_url`: A HTTP endpoint to query after each successful email notification check

 Example Playbook
 ----------------